jelastic-jps/mysql-cluster/texts/phpmyadmin-credentials-galera.md

 The provided credentials can be used to access all database nodes in the layer.

-In case you are going to move an existing database to Galera cluster, make sure the imported database meets the requirements:
+Keep in mind the Galera cluster database shall comly with the requirements:
   1. **InnoDB Storage Engine**.
-Data must be stored in the [InnoDB](https://dev.mysql.com/doc/refman/8.0/en/innodb-storage-engine.html)/[XtraDB](https://en.wikipedia.org/wiki/XtraDB) transactional storage engine.
+Data must be stored in the [InnoDB](https://dev.mysql.com/doc/refman/8.0/en/innodb-storage-engine.html) transactional storage engine.
   2. **Primary Keys**.
 Every table that is to be replicated must have an explicit primary key, either a single or a multi-column index.

 **Note**: Ignoring these requirements will result in replication failure.